 But let’s put some things down; A video that requires clicking a play button which is over a still image is much less likely to attract users’ attention than a GIF which is just running by itself again and again.

 GIFs are powerful when used right.
 You can use them as an attention magnet, and they are great to connect with audiences.
+Be sure you know how to copy and paste a GIF the correct way so that it shows up in your content

 All you have to do is choose a GIF that stands the requirements and place it correctly in your content.